Writing-for-me/test/otherthing.md

-of bourgeois order (by internal or external enemies) as well as to spur the initiative of the masses to put politics (and not economics) in command so that existing contradictions can be resolved through political interventions as opposed to solely through state mechanisms.
-Mao is clear that among the people this involves discussion and principled ideological struggle against backwards political ideas, but not use of the repressive apparatus.
-In 1957, even members of the national bourgeoisie are included in Mao's use of the term 'the people', which, against class-reductionism, speaks to the need to analyse contradictions in the concrete context in which they appear.
+of bourgeois order (by internal or external enemies) as well as to spur the initiative of the masses to put politics (and not economics) in command so that existing contradictions can be resolved through political interventions (and not mediated through statist mechanisms of social control).
+Mao is clear that among the people this involves discussion and principled ideological struggle against backwards political ideas, and not the use of the repressive apparatus.
+In 1957, even members of the national bourgeoisie are included in Mao's use of the term 'the people', which, against class-reductionism, speaks to the need to analyse contradictions in the concrete context in which they exist.
 As Mao puts it, 'in the concrete conditions of China, this antagonistic contradiction between the two classes [the working class and the national bourgeoisie], if properly handled, can be transformed into a non-antagonistic one and be resolved by peaceful methods.
 However, the